kirbyju/TCIA_Notebooks/README.md

 # TCIA_Notebooks
-Notebooks for downloading images and metadata from TCIA Collections
+This is a home for notebooks which demonstrate how to access and work with TCIA datasets.